modelab/grasshopper-primer/en/1-foundations/1-6/3_Creating Meshes.md

 Grasshopper comes with a few simple mesh primitive components:

 ![IMAGE](images/1-6-3/01_primitives.png)
 >1. **Mesh Box** - This primitve requires a Box object as an input which provides the size and location, as well as X,Y, and Z values that determine how many faces to divide the box into.
 The six sides of a Mesh Box are *unwelded* allowing for creases.
-(See below for more information about welded meshes)
+(See the following section for more information about welded meshes)
 2. **Mesh Plane** - This primitive requires a Rectangle input to determine the size and location of the plane, as well as W and H values to determine the number of faces.
 3. **Mesh Sphere** - This primitive requires a base plane to determine the center and orientation of the sphere, a radius for the size, and U and V values to determine the number of faces.
 4. **Mesh Sphere Ex** - Also known as a Quadball, this primitive creates a sphere composed of six patches, which are subdivided according to the C input.
-Like the Mesh Box, these six patches are unwelded.
+A quadball is topologically equivalent to a cube, even though it is geometrically spherical.

 ####1.6.3.2 Construct Mesh

 ![IMAGE](images/1-6-3/construct-mesh.png)

-We have already seen this component in an earlier section.
-The **Construct Mesh** component can be used to directly create a mesh from a list of vertices and a list of faces (and an optional list of vertex colors).
+As we saw in the previous section, the **Construct Mesh** component can be used to directly create a mesh from a list of vertices and a list of faces (and an optional list of vertex colors).
 Constructing an entire mesh manually can be extremely tedious, so this component is more often used with an existing list of faces and vertices which have been extracted using a **Deconstruct Mesh** component on an existing mesh.

 ####1.6.3.3 NURBS to Mesh